charliecalvert/CloudNotes/Assignments/React/ReactReduxBasics.md

 Now you can modify the UI based on the changes.

-## Fake Redux
+## Simple Redux

 At heart, Redux is very simple.
-Consider this Fake Redux implementation.
+Consider this _fake_ Redux implementation.
+It is not Redux itself, but it is Redux-like.
 Save it as **SimpleRedux.js**:

 ```javascript
 import React, { Component } from 'react';